 Generous funding by the Buell Foundation provides for each admitted student (Buell Fellow) to receive the full tuition for the 18 required credits.
 Fellows will incur costs throughout the year related to books, travel and lodging while attending classes in Denver.

 Minimum qualifications to apply to the program include: The admissions committee considers the following in each applicant: Applications must be submitted in December to be considered for the cohort that begins the following calendar year.
-Twenty applicants will be selected upon completion of our application process.
+Applicants will be selected upon completion of our application process.
 Please call us with questions at 303-315-5000 or email us at email@example.com.

 Minimum qualifications to apply to the program include: